PratyushKing/SASM/README.md

 - Easier to manage
 - Has exception support

+## How to implement into  your OS 🤔
+- Copy the Program.cs file into your OS
+- Once copied, Comment out the 'TEST' class.
+- See how the 'TEST' class executes and implement it in youe OS according to your needs!
+- That's all!

 #### This is made for FalconOS but can be used on any Cosmos OS.